Community Partners in India Mobilize to Avoid Getting Lost in the Shuffle

 Two of a Kind

 Luckily for residents, times have changed.
-Getting them access to the cards was a great first project for facilitators from the Outreach-affiliated nonprofit Ministry of Good Samaritans (MGS) to not only taking the first step out of poverty alongside community partners, but to equip them with the confidence and experience that comes with shared success for all the steps yet to come.
+Getting them access to the cards was a great first project for facilitators from the Outreach-affiliated nonprofit Ministry of Good Samaritans (MGS) to take their first step out of poverty alongside community partners, and to equip them with the confidence and experience that comes with shared success for all the steps yet to come.

 Through role-play exercises, community partners calmed their concerns and tempered their expectations of their upcoming task; gaining familiarity with proper government office procedures, as well as the forms and questions they would be asked to address as part of their applications.
 After enough practice, it was time to mobilize and actually visit the offices to turn in application.
 Finally, the community was persistent in their follow-ups with the government agencies, to ensure their hard work paid off.